-In this guide we’ll take a look at the best cordless irons.
+In this guide we’ll take a look at the best cordless irons for the UK market.

 I’ve compared design, performance, build quality and cost

 to give you my top recommendations.